-For questions on currency restrictions, please contact the Office of the Treasurer, @email.
+For questions on currency restrictions, please submit a support request to the Office of the Treasurer.

-Please notify the Office of the Treasurer if a wire payment denominated in foreign currency is expected in order to ensure prompt identification of the receipt and credit to the correct PTA and department.
+Submit a support request to the Office of the Treasurer if a wire payment denominated in foreign currency is expected in order to ensure prompt identification of the receipt and credit to the correct PTA and department.
 Foreign currency receipts greater than $10,000 may be converted at a preferred exchange rate if the Office of the Treasurer is notified in advance.
-If foreign currency receipts greater than $100,000 are anticipated at least a month in advance, departments should consider hedging to set the U.S. Dollar value of the payments.

 Foreign Currency Hedging

 The office consults on whether foreign exchange exposures are suitable for hedging and offers alternatives to mitigate risk.

 As a global university, Stanford incurs foreign currency risk derived from its international business activities.
 Exchange rate fluctuations impact the university’s consolidated financial statements and overseas operations’ cash flows.
 The university enters into currency hedging transactions for the sole purpose of reducing or eliminating the budget impact of exchange rate fluctuations.
 Projected receipts and disbursements associated with a transaction may be hedged with two types of instruments: